GeorgeFence/PatchOSProject/README.md

 >
 ### Use .vmdk file to boot PatchOS
 > [!CAUTION]
 > Use this OS on real hardware at your own risk!
 Can Corrupt your disk!
+Filesystem not done yet